bettycakez/blog/content/posts/family_tech_market_map.md

 Well, not anymore.

 While the family is still the fundamental building block of society, millennials are rewriting the parenting playbook to form modern families.
-In the modern family, women and individuals are demanding the freedom of choice: The choice of whether they want to have kids, how and where to give birth, where to go for flexible child care, whether they want quality mental healthcare in-person or virtually… the list goes on.
+In the modern family, women and parents are demanding agency: The power to choose whether they want to have kids, how and where to give birth, where to go for flexible child care… the list goes on.
 (To butcher Tolstoy, “All nuclear families are alike; each modern family is modern in their own way.”)

-What’s enabling this shift towards the modern family?
-Family Tech.
+There’s an outsized opportunity to build and invest in the infrastructure, products and services that enable this agency.
+You’re seeing it already.
+If you’re not ready for kids just yet, you can order contraceptives conveniently online through an e-prescription brand.
+If you’re deciding on a home birth, you can sign up for a virtual consult with a midwife to walk you through options.
+If an urgent meeting comes up and you need child care ASAP, you can search through a child care marketplace for open spots at a center nearby.

+I call this market “Family Tech.”
+And we’re only at the early innings of innovating in it.

 ---

-## Family Tech, a growing $46B market opportunity
+## Mapping out the $46B Family Tech market

-Family Tech encompasses a new wave of tech-enabled products and services that are helping millennial parents and caregivers plan for, create, and care for the modern family.
+Family Tech encompasses a new wave of tech-enabled products and services that are empowering millennial women and parents with the agency to care for the modern family.
+In this article, I’m taking you along with me as I map out the $46B (and growing) market opportunity.
+We’ll break down the stages and categories, why you should care as a builder or investor, and existing companies that are paving the way.

-It’d be remiss to not mention how Family Tech is shaped by women’s health innovations.
+But before that, I’d be remiss to not mention how Family Tech is shaped by all the movement in the past decade around women’s health.
 “FemTech” is a buzzworthy [$38B](https://www.globenewswire.com/en/news-release/2022/05/10/2439959/0/en/Global-Women-s-Health-Market-was-valued-at-38-billion-in-2021-and-is-expected-to-grow-at-a-CAGR-of-over-4-5-to-cross-47-billion-by-2026.html) market that raised [$1.3B](https://www.mobihealthnews.com/news/femtech-startups-nearly-double-funding-dollars-last-year-still-make-small-percent-market) last year, with unicorns like Maven Clinic and Tia as shining exemplars of why invest in the space and VCs digging deep with comprehensive theses including [this one](https://m13.co/article/how-femtech-innovations-can-help-break-taboos-around-womens-health) by Winnie Lau for M13 and [this one](https://rockhealth.com/insights/building-comprehensive-women-digital-health-eight-sectors-serving-women-needs/) by Rock Health.

-While Family Tech is deeply intertwined with the woman’s outsized role as the child bearer and caregiver, it also encompasses a broader swathe of innovations.
+While Family Tech is deeply intertwined with the woman’s outsized role as the child bearer and oftentimes primary caregiver, it also encompasses a broader swathe of innovations.
 Family Tech includes products and services used by parents across the entire continuum of care: family planning, child bearing, child rearing, and child launching.

 ![Stages of parenting](/img/stages_of_parenting.png)

-Let’s dive into the Family Tech market, with 175+ companies representing incumbents and early-stage startups, across 26 categories.
+Now, let’s dive in together across those four stages of parenting.
+Here are 175+ companies (representing incumbents and early-stage startups alike) across 26 categories who're building in Family Tech.

 <iframe class="airtable-embed" src="https://airtable.com/embed/shrKQ5Lyf66G5pJc6?backgroundColor=pink&viewControls=on" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>

-This is a working market map that I'll continue adding to.
-You can view the companies in the Airtable above.
-Any Family Tech companies missing? <a href="https://airtable.com/shruhv7HKjFLtUU36" target="_blank">Submit them here</a>.
+Note that this market map is a living document that I'll continue adding to.
+You can view the companies and contribute to the Airtable above.
+Any Family Tech companies missing? <a href="https://airtable.com/shruhv7HKjFLtUU36" target="_blank">Share them here</a>.

 ---